box/box-python-sdk-gen/docs/storage_policy_assignments.md

 ### Arguments

-- request_body `CreateStoragePolicyAssignmentRequestBodyArg`
+- storage_policy `CreateStoragePolicyAssignmentStoragePolicyArg`
-  - Used as requestBody for the API call
+  - The storage policy to assign to the user or enterprise
-- headers `CreateStoragePolicyAssignmentHeadersArg`
+- assigned_to `CreateStoragePolicyAssignmentAssignedToArg`
+  - The user or enterprise to assign the storage policy to.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns